 If you find your dependence on alcohol is becoming too strong to control, it’s time to take a close, honest look at your behavior.
 Your drinking may be something more than social.

 Signs Your “Social Drinking” May Actually Be Alcoholism

 There are a few telltale warning signs to indicate when social drinking is taking a dangerous turn into the realm of alcoholism.
-If you find yourself relating to even a few of these statements, stop drinking, socially or otherwise, and seek the help of an addiction treatment specialist:
+Do any of these signs sound familiar, for yourself or a loved one?

 - You don’t realize when it’s time to stop drinking

 - You can’t stop, even when you know it’s time

 - You drink daily outside of meals